Cowboys4life/Intermediate_CAD/README.md

  ## Reflection:
  It was a challenging assignment that took a good amount of time to do.
 I learned how to replicate a piece of the sketch and that well help me the assignments in the future.
 It makes everything much quicker instead of it taking 1 hour just to put the same part in 12 times.
 To replicate you pick the part that you want to replicate then you pick the part you want to replicate it on.
 Then you put it where you want it to be.
+The repiclate tool is at the top of the screen.

 ---